-This is inflammation of a joint (the synovial membranes or fluid within a joint) caused by infection
+This is inflammation of a joint (the synovial membranes or fluid within a joint) caused by infection.

 Symptoms of a joint infection include severe pain (particularly on movement), swelling, erythema and heat around the affected joint.
-The patient will not be keen to move the limb.
 A history of arthritis can often be elicited.
 It is important to ask about trauma or recent instrumentation to the joint such as arthroscopic surgery.